-Consider carefully the scope of the case: whose costs and whose benefits are to be included.
-This is an issue you must settle with your business case audience or reviewers before presenting final results.
-In any case, the appropriate range of beneficiaries might properly extend further than you initially think.
-For example:
+Consider the "audience scope" of the case carefully that is, specifically whose costs and whose benefits belong in the case.
+Audience scope is an issue you must raise, discuss, and settle with your business case reviewers before presenting the final results.
+In any case, the appropriate range of beneficiaries might deserve to be more extensive than you initially think. :

-- In many government IT business cases, the case developer is mandated to consider benefits to the population served, as well as cash inflows and outflows to the IT organizations and agencies involved.
+- In many IT business cases in government, the case developer has a mandate to consider benefits to a population that the organization serves, as well as cash inflows and outflows to the IT organizations and agencies involved.

-- IT actions in a large health care delivery system may have impacts far beyond the IT organization: efficiency and accuracy of billing and record handling may improve throughout the system, professional service delivery may be better or more timely, the range of services may be extended, system-wide operating costs may be reduced, staff professionalism may be enhanced, and so on.
+- IT actions in an extensive health care delivery system may have impacts far beyond the IT organization.
+The work may bring improvements in efficiency and accuracy of billing, and record handling may improve throughout the system, professional service delivery may be better or more timely, the range of services may be more significant, system-wide operating costs may be lower, staff professionalism may be improve, and so on..

-There is no question that IT actions can have beneficiaries beyond IT itself.
+There is no question that IT actions can have beneficiaries beyond the IT organization.
 However, it is the case developer’s responsibility to extend the scope of beneficiary coverage appropriately, by agreement with case audience or recipients.
-For this purpose, Reference Group members can play a critical role.
+Reference Group members can play a critical role in reaching this kind of agreement.
 The crucial point is that beneficiary scope is not set automatically by defining the subject of the case.
-Nor does the cost/benefit analysis itself determine where to set the boundaries of coverage.
+Nor does the cost/benefit analysis itself determine where to place the boundaries of coverage.

 Using the above characterization of IT action benefits, the case builder must judge which benefits to include and which to exclude from the IT business case.
 Some "Dos" and "Don'ts" in this regard include the following:

-- Do not omit a benefit from the business case simply because it is hard to quantify.
+- Do not omit a benefit from the business case just because it is hard to quantify.

-The goal is to quantify beneficial outcomes, either as financial outcomes, or as tangible non financial incomes (e.g., in terms of impacts on tangible key performance indicators).
+The goal is to quantify beneficial outcomes, either as financial outcomes or as "tangible" non- financial incomes (e.g., concerning impacts on measurable key performance indicators).

-It may be difficult in some cases to reach agreement on an acceptable quantitative measures of the benefit, but if the outcome truly contributes towards meeting an important business objective, it belongs in the case.
+It may be difficult in some cases to reach agreement on acceptable quantitative measures of the benefit, but if the outcome indeed contributes towards achieving a vital business objective, it belongs in the case.

-- Do not omit non financial benefits simply because they cannot be given financial value.
+- Do not omit nonfinancial benefits merely because you cannot give them economic value.

-An IT outcome may contribute towards meeting an important business objective that is defined and measured first in non financial terms.
-Objectives for customer satisfaction improvement, or branding, or reduced risks, for instance are usually defined and measured first in terms of non financial but tangible key performance indicators.
-IT action outcomes that contribute towards meeting these objectives are legitimate benefits for the case, even if they have to be included without receiving financial value.
+An IT outcome may contribute towards meeting a vital business objective that first appears in nonfinancial terms.
+Businesses often define and measure goals for customer satisfaction improvement, or branding, or lower risk, for instance, in nonfinancial but essential tangible performance indicators.
+IT action outcomes that contribute towards meeting these objectives are legitimate benefits for the case, even if they must appear without receiving financial value.

 - Do omit a benefit if it is unlikely or its probability is unknown.
 If the best you can say is that an outcome "might" contribute towards meeting a business objective, do not include it in case.
 The presence of "weak" benefits can make the entire case look weak.

-If you assign no financial value to an agreed benefit, that benefit contributes exactly nothing to the financial analysis.
-Is this really appropriate?
+If you assign no financial value to an agreed benefit, that benefit contributes nothing to the economic analysis.
+Is this appropriate?
 Often it is not.
-The company may invest in technology in order to improve its professional image, improve customer satisfaction, or create a more professional work environment.
+The company may invest in technology to improve its professional image, improve customer satisfaction, or create a more professional work environment.
 But how much credit do these benefits deserve in real money?
 They will contribute 0 to the case financial summary if an acceptable valuation is not agreed.

 Consider, for instance, a few strategic objectives at a large commercial bank: